icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [rust-audit](https://github.com/Shnatsel/rust-audit) — Audit Rust binaries for known bugs or security vulnerabilities.
 This works by embedding data about the dependency tree (Cargo.lock) in JSON format into a dedicated linker section of the compiled executable.

-- [Twiggy](https://rustwasm.github.io/twiggy) :warning: — Analyzes a binary's call graph to profile code size.
+- [Twiggy](https://rustwasm.github.io/twiggy) — Analyzes a binary's call graph to profile code size.
 The goal is to slim down wasm binary size.

 - [VMware chap](https://github.com/vmware/chap) — chap analyzes un-instrumented ELF core files for leaks, memory growth, and corruption.
 It is sufficiently reliable that it can be used in automation to catch leaks before  they are committed.
 As an interactive tool, it helps explain memory growth,  can identify some forms of corruption, and supplements a debugger  by giving the status of various memory locations.